2023 Prague shootings: Charles University shooting

-Altogether, the perpetrator fired thirteen shots from his rifle, the last of which was fired at 15:18:51.
-In between shots, the perpetrator moved towards the right side of the terrace.
-First Sergeant Jiří P. used this opportunity to move from behind the lamp post closer towards a corner of the Rudolfinum.
-Between 15:18:54 and 15:18:59, as the perpetrator was briefly visible to those on the ground, First Sergeant Jiří P. fired three shots from his Glock 19 pistol from a distance of 105 meters.
-Two of the shots missed the perpetrator closely, one hitting a wall behind him and other hitting a spotlight just above his head.
-Meanwhile, two other police officers armed with G36 carbines climbed to a top floor of a hotel on the opposite side of the street.
-At 15:18:57, one of the officers aimed his carbine at the perpetrator through the closed window, but did not pull the trigger; available information indicated that the perpetrator was not aware of the police presence in the opposite building.
+In total, Kozák fired thirteen rounds from his rifle, with the last shot being fired at 15:18:51.
+In between shots, Kozák moved towards the right side of the terrace, which gave First Sergeant Jiří P. the opportunity to move to a better vantage point.
+Between 15:18:54 and 15:18:59, as Kozák was briefly visible to those below, Jiří P. fired three shots at him from a distance of 105 m.
+Two of the shots closely missed Kozák, with one bullet hitting a wall behind him and the other hitting a spotlight just above his head.
+Meanwhile, two other officers armed with G36 carbines climbed to the top floor of a hotel on the opposite side of the street.
+At 15:18:57, one of the officers aimed his carbine at Kozák through a closed window but did not fire at him.
+Kozák was likely not aware of the police presence in the opposite building.

-At 15:19:10, eleven seconds after receiving gunfire from First Sergeant Jiří P., the perpetrator threw his loaded rifle off the roof, and then at 15:19:24 committed suicide by shooting himself in the head with a shotgun, bringing the rampage to an end.
+At 15:19:10, Kozák threw his loaded rifle off the roof and then, at 15:19:24, committed suicide by shooting himself in the head with a shotgun, bringing the rampage to an end.
 At 15:23, policemen entered classrooms 423 and 417, where the majority of the victims were situated, and started providing first aid.
 At 15:25, other policemen reached the fourth-floor terrace, where they confirmed the perpetrator's death.